yayapa/SDAPraktikum/E4/README.md

 The baseline can be found in ***baseline.py***

 TODO: make appropriate metrics, Grid Search?, Cross Validation?
-TODO: get rid of args in the class Config to use it on jupyter notebook
+TODO: get rid of args in the class Config to use it on jupyter notebook (Done!)

 ## CNN
 CNN model is based on this [repository](https://github.com/onehaitao/CNN-relation-extraction)